GREGORY M. WALTON

 For more about me, read this bio or see the Rising Star interview from the Association for Psychological Science.

 Please feel free to contact me.
-I look forward to hearing from you!
+I look forward to hearing from you.

-Want to find or learn more about wise interventions?
-Check out wiseinterventions.org, a searchable, addable database of psychologically wise interventions, based on supplementary tables published in Walton & Wilson (2018).
+Check out wiseinterventions.org, a searchable, addable database of psychologically wise interventions, based on Walton & Wilson (2018).

 Handbook of Wise Interventions: How Social Psychology Can Help People Change, edited with Ali Crum.
 Featured Author Q&A.